IvanMiao/Xml2Dtd-webapp/README.md

 # XML to DTD Converter(BETA)

 ## Overview
-The XML to DTD Converter is a web-based tool that allows users to convert XML content into Document Type Definition (DTD) format. ~~The application provides two conversion modes: normal and strict.
-Additionally, it includes a debugging function to help users identify issues in their XML content.~~
+The XML to DTD Converter is a web-based tool that allows users to convert XML content into Document Type Definition (DTD) format.
+The application provides two conversion modes: normal and strict.
+Additionally, it includes a debugging function to help users identify issues in their XML content.

 This is currently a beta version with some features still under development.

 ## Features
 - **User Input**: Users can input XML content directly into the application.
-- **Conversion Modes**: Currently only supporting normal conversion mode.
-Strict mode is still under development and not yet available.
+- **Conversion Modes**:
+    - **Normal Mode**: Generates a flexible DTD that allows variations in element structure.
+    - **Strict Mode**: Generates a precise DTD that enforces element ordering and occurrences.
-- **Debugging Functionality**: Validate XML content against generated DTD rules to identify errors.Debug feature is currently under development and not yet available in this beta release.
+- **Debugging Functionality**: Validate XML content against generated DTD rules to identify errors.
+Debug feature is currently under development.
 - **Responsive Design**: The application is designed to work seamlessly on various devices, including desktops, tablets, and smartphones.

 ## Project Structure